rubyonjets/jets-docs/_docs/database/dynamodb/vs/dynamoid.md

 Address.batch(100).each { |addr| addr.do_some_work && sleep(0.01) }
 Address.record_limit(10_000).batch(100).each { |addr| addr.do_some_work && sleep(0.01) } # Batch specified as part of a chain

-Address.find(address.id, consistent_read: true)  # Find an address, ensure the read is consistent.
+Address.find(address.id, consistent_read: true)  # Find an address and ensure the read is consistent.
 Address.where(city: 'Chicago').consistent.all    # Find all addresses where the city is Chicago, with a consistent read.

 User.where("created_at.gt": DateTime.now - 1.day).all